uonyx/kvr/README.md

 **kvr** is a runtime system that provides dynamically typed values with reference-counted keys.
 In essence it is a stand-alone low-level C++ dictionary engine with powerful data transformation and serialization features, and most importantly, a simple API.

-It's all I've ever wanted.

 ### Features
 - Simple API
 	* No modern C++ here.
-C-programmer friendly with raw pointers everywhere :O (for people like me who think they know what they're doing)
+C-programmer friendly with raw pointers everywhere :o
 - Supported value types:
 	* Integer (64-bit signed)
 	* Floating Point (Double-precision)